nhselect/step1-training/content/user-guide/learner/02-enrollment/index.md

 ---
 Your **Educator/Manager is responsible for enrolling you on the Step 1 proficiencies​**

-1. Once you have been enrolled on the Step 1 proficiencies, **you will receive an email from noreply@dls.nhs.uk​**
+1. Once you have been enrolled on the Step 1 proficiencies, **you will receive an email from noreply@dls.nhs.uk​** (Subject: You have been enrolled on a profile assessment...)

 ![](/img/enrolling_9_n.png)